News & Advice

 Divorce can trigger all sorts of unsettling, uncomfortable and frightening feelings, thoughts and emotions, including grief, loneliness, depression, despair, guilt, frustration, anxiety, anger, and devastation, to name a few.
 There is frequently sadness and grief at the thought of the end of a significant relationship.
 There can be fear of being single again, possibly for a long time (or even forever), and with having to cope with changed financial, living and social circumstances.
 There can be anger at a partner's stubborn obstinacy and pettiness, abuse, or outright betrayal.
 There can be guilt over perceived failures to have made the relationship work.
 There can be overwhelming depression at the thought of the seeming impossibility of being able to cope with all the changes that are required.
 Any and all these emotions are enough to make people miserable, and to find them wanting to cry at 3am in the morning.
 Painful as they are, these sorts of emotions are generally natural grief-related reactions to a very difficult life-altering situation.
 Though there is no 'cure' for these feelings, there are some good and healthy ways to cope with them to suffer as little as possible, and to gain in wisdom, compassion and strength from having gone through the experience.
 The emotional coping process starts with allowing one's self the freedom to grieve and ends with moving on with one's life.
 Grief is a natural human reaction to loss.
 Grief is not a simple emotion itself, but rather is an instinctual emotional process that can invoke all sorts of emotional reactions as it runs its course.
 Fighting grief is often counterproductive.
 Most of the time it is best to allow yourself to grieve in the ways that come naturally to you, at least part of the time.
 Eventually life comes back to 'normal' and the intensity of loss retreats.
 Different people take different amounts of time to go through their grief process and express their grief with different intensities of emotion.
 The amount of time people spend grieving depends on their personalities, and on the nature of their losses.
 Contact me to help work through your separation or divorce - nadine@nadinetherapy.co.za or on 084 779 4889.
 Visit my website on www.nadinetherapy.co.za.
 Credit: mentalhelp.net Going through a separation or divorce can be very difficult, no matter the reason for it.
 It can turn your world upside down and make it hard to get through the workday and stay productive.
 But there are things you can do to get through this difficult adjustment.

 Recognize that it’s OK to have different feelings.
 It’s normal to feel sad, angry, exhausted, frustrated and confused—and these feelings can be intense.
 You also may feel anxious about the future.
 Accept that reactions like these will lessen over time.
 Even if the marriage was unhealthy, venturing into the unknown is frightening.
 Give yourself a break.
 Give yourself permission to feel and to function at a less than optimal level for a period.
 You may not be able to be quite as productive on the job or care for others in exactly the way you’re accustomed to for a while.
 Take time to heal, regroup and re-energize.
 Don’t go through this alone.
 Sharing your feelings with friends and family can help you get through this period.
 Consider joining a support group where you can talk to others in similar situations.
 Don’t be afraid to get outside help if you need it.
 Take care of yourself emotionally and physically.
 Be good to yourself and to your body.
 Take time out to exercise, eat well and relax.
 Keep to your normal routines as much as possible.
 Try to avoid making major decisions or changes in life plans.
 Don’t use alcohol, drugs or cigarettes to cope; they only lead to more problems.
 Avoid power struggles and arguments with your former spouse.
 If a discussion begins to turn into a fight, calmly suggest that you both try talking again later and either walk away or hang up the phone.
 Take time to explore your interests.
 Reconnect with things you enjoy doing.
 Have you always wanted to take up painting or play on a sports team?
 Sign up for a class, invest time in your hobbies, volunteer, and take time to enjoy life and make new friends.
 Think positively.
 Easier said than done, right?
 Things may not be the same, but finding new activities and friends, and moving forward with reasonable expectations will make this transition easier.
 Be flexible.
 Life will get back to normal, although “normal” may be different from what you had originally hoped.
-Contact me to help work through your separation or divorce - nadine@nadinetherapy.co.za or on 084 779 4889.
+Contact me to help work through your separation or divorce - [email protected] or on 084 779 4889.
 Visit my website on www.nadinetherapy.co.za.
-Credit: mentalhealthamerica.net “Begin doing what you want to do now.
-We are not living in eternity.
-We have only this moment, sparkling like a star in our hand-and melting like a snowflake.” - Francis Bacon Sr.
+Credit: mentalhealthamerica.net |

 AuthorI use a meaning and value based approach to help people conquer their problems, challenges, fears and obstacles for a happier and more fulfilled life.
 Archives

-November 2020
+November 2021

 Categories |